Sp3rick/GroupHelp/CONFIG_DOCUMENTATION.md

 overwriteChatDataIfReAddedToGroup:
     If enabled chat data and configurations will be regenerated if bot has been re-added to the group (similiar to deleteChatDataAfterBotRemove,)

+allowExternalApi:
+    Allow to gather additional data by varous online api's, that's may reveal the ip of your server, default to false

 <b>Other settings</b>